ConPaaS-team/conpaas/docs/userguide.rst

 -  **HTC service** providing a throughput-oriented scheduler for bags of tasks submitted on demand.

+   - **Generic service** allowing the execution of arbitrary applications.

 ConPaaS applications can be composed of any number of services.
 For example, a bio-informatics application may make use of a PHP and a MySQL